Stanley Clarke: Rock and funk

 Clarke has spent much of his career outside jazz.
 In 1979, Ronnie Wood of the Rolling Stones formed the New Barbarians with Clarke and Keith Richards.
 Two years later, Clarke and keyboardist George Duke formed the Clarke/Duke Project, which combined pop, jazz, funk, and R&B. They met in 1971 in Finland when Duke was with Cannonball Adderley.
 They recorded together for the first time on Clarke's album Journey to Love.
 Their first album contained the single "Sweet Baby", which became a top 20 pop hit.
 They reunited for tours during the 1990s and the 2000s.

-Clarke joined fellow bassist Paul McCartney in 1981 to play bass on McCartney's 1982 & 1983 releases Tug of War and Pipes of Peace.
+Clarke joined fellow bassist Paul McCartney in 1981 to play bass guitar on McCartney's solo studio albums Tug of War (1982) and Pipes of Peace (1983).

 The Stanley Clarke Band

 The Stanley Clarke Band is an American jazz band led by Clarke.
 He founded the band in 1985, with Ruslan Sirota, Shariq Tucker, Cameron Graves, Beka Gochiashvili, Salar Nader, and Evan Garr.
 They released the album Find Out!.
 With a new group, The Stanley Clarke Band released the album The Stanley Clarke Band which won the 2011 Grammy Award for Best Contemporary Jazz Album.
 Their album The Message was released in 2018.